 Before prompts or dashboards, you need one truth: who actually buys your product, why they buy, and where they buy from.

-In TrendsCoded, your Ideal Customer Persona (ICP) isn’t a marketing sketch — it’s a structured data object with measurable context:
+In Trendscoded, your Ideal Customer Persona (ICP) isn’t a marketing sketch, it’s a structured data object with measurable context:

 - Business context: Market, segment, and region

-- Must-haves: Non-negotiable requirements
+- Must-haves: Non-negotiable requirements the model must see signals for

 Example Prompt: